mocks-server/website/versioned_docs/version-1.8.0/advanced-custom-fixtures-handlers.md

 module.exports = {
   getUsersSuccess
 };
 ```

-&gt; By the moment, custom fixtures handlers [can be added to the server only programmatically](advanced-programmatic-usage).
+> By the moment, custom fixtures handlers [can be added to the server only programmatically](advanced-programmatic-usage).
 In next releases this can be done easier through a configuration file in the root folder of the project.